-Our comprehensive Three-Phased Approach provides a step-by-step process working closely with the project team on design, construction, and maintenance.
+Our comprehensive three-phased approach provides a step-by-step process working closely with the project team on design, construction, and maintenance.

-The first phase in the SWM Pave process is Design.
+The first phase in the process is Design.
 In this phase we provide regulatory assistance, paver design services, construction details, project specification writing assistance, cost estimating, and life-cycle cost analysis.

-The second phase in the SWM Pave process is Construction.
+The second phase is Construction.
 Construction details are critical to the project's success and long-term performance.
-In this phase we provide contractor support, constructability reviews, a network of authorized contactors, installation guides and checklist which all play key roles in the long-term performance of the SWM Pave system.
+In this phase we provide contractor support, constructability reviews, a network of authorized contactors, installation guides and installation support which all play key roles in the long-term performance of the system.

-The third phase is maintenance and is crucial in protecting the integrity and performance of any stormwater management system.
-Maintenance includes Infiltration testing, inspection checklist, O & M Guides, and maintenance support which defines routine and restorative measures, plus highlights maintenance equipment, procedures for maintaining infiltration, seasonal maintenance schedules and winter maintenance and deicing.
+The third phase is maintenance which is crucial in protecting the integrity and performance of any stormwater management system.
+Maintenance includes pavement inspection, infiltration testing and maintenance support.
+Recommendations on cleaning equipment and frequency can be provided along with guidelines for winter maintenance